 Production Manager Services

-New York's production landscape is one of the world's most active — and most complex.
-Production managers working in New York must navigate the Mayor's Office of Media and Entertainment (MOME) permit system, coordinate with NYPD for street closures, manage IATSE union agreements, and handle the logistical challenges of filming in the world's most densely populated urban environment.
-From securing parking for basecamp trucks in Manhattan to coordinating with the MTA for subway access and the NPS for landmark filming, New York production management demands unparalleled organizational skills.
+Here is how this works in practice.
+New York's production scene is one of the world's most active — and most complex.
+Production managers working in New York must handle the Mayor's Office of Media and Entertainment (MOME) permit system, set up with NYPD for street closures, manage IATSE union agreements, and handle the logistical challenges of filming in the world's most densely populated urban environment.
+From securing parking for basecamp trucks in Manhattan to setting up with the MTA for subway access.
+The NPS for landmark filming, New York production management demands unparalleled organizational skills.

-Through NeedAFixer, we connect you with production managers experienced in New York film production.
-Our network includes professionals who understand the New York State Film Tax Credit (up to 30%), MOME permitting, and the operational realities of running productions across Manhattan, Brooklyn, Queens, and Upstate NY.
-They bring established vendor relationships, deep borough-by-borough knowledge, and the administrative expertise to keep your New York production on schedule and on budget.
+Here is the short of it.
+Through NeedAFixer, we connect you with production managers skilled in New York film production.
+Our network has pros who know the New York State Film Tax Credit (up to 30%), MOME permitting, and the operational realities of running shoots across Manhattan, Brooklyn, Queens, and Upstate NY.
+They bring set up vendor relationships, deep borough-by-borough knowledge, and the administrative expertise to keep your New York production on schedule and on budget.

 ACT 01